Birth Control & Safer Sex Superheroes

 Some superheroes don’t wear capes; sometimes they wear plastic packaging.
 Their goal isn’t to save the world and destroy an entire city while doing so but to keep people safe, healthy and happy.
-From reducing the risk of sexually transmitted diseases (STDs) to pregnancy prevention, these safer sex and birth control crusaders are ready to step in and save the day whenever you need them.
+From reducing the risk of sexually transmitted infections (STIs) to pregnancy prevention, these safer sex and birth control crusaders are ready to step in and save the day whenever you need them.
 It’s like having the Avengers on speed dial—but even better.

 The Hormonal League

-Weakness: While members of the Hormonal League are very effective at preventing pregnancy, they have one significant weakness: they do not prevent the spread of STDs.
+Weakness: While members of the Hormonal League are very effective at preventing pregnancy, they have one significant weakness: they do not prevent the spread of STIs.
 Members of the Hormonal League are most powerful when they team up with one of the Incredible Condom Twins: Captain Condom or The Great Receptor (also known as the “female” or internal condom).